Xentrk/x3mRouting/README.md

   * Selectively route VPN Server 1, 2 or both traffic to the same routing rules as an IPSET.

 #### 4. getdomainnames.sh Script
-This script will create a uniquely sorted list of domain names from dnsmasq.log that you collected by accessing a website or streaming service.
-Use the script when analyzing domains used by a website or streaming service.
+The [getdomainnames.sh](https://github.com/Xentrk/x3mRouting/tree/x3mRouting-NG#4-getdomainnamessh-script-1) script will create a uniquely sorted list of domain names gathered from **dnsmasq.log** that you collect by accessing a website or streaming service.
+Use the script to help determine the domain names used by a website or streaming service.

 ## Support
 For help and support, please visit the Asuswrt-Merlin x3mRouting support thread on [snbforums.com](https://www.snbforums.com/threads/x3mrouting-selective-routing-for-asuswrt-merlin-firmware.57793/#post-506675).